-If you have a home overseas and you want to get rid of it in 2011, this article will show you how to sell your property abroad as quickly and as well as possible.
+If you have a home overseas and you want to get rid of it, this article will show you how to sell your property abroad as quickly and as well as possible.

-As a property owner who wants to get rid of a home abroad in 2011, this means that you need to work hard to sell quickly and as well as possible.
+As a property owner who wants to get rid of a home abroad, this means that you need to work hard to sell quickly and as well as possible.
 The good news is that there are ways and means for making your property as attractive as possible so that you stand the best chance of getting a good and quick sale.

 In this environment, buyers don’t need to have an imagination – therefore you need to finish up any DIY jobs you’ve started and don’t rush the finish.